schastny/QA-coding-task/README.md

 Instruction:
 Using Selenium Webdriver and Java create scenarios for the site which you can find in attached.
-Please choose 3 test cases and decide which would be most valuable for testing this app.
+Please create 3 test cases which would be most valuable for testing this app.